Asano-Naoki/emath/README.md

 </pre>

 ### Via TeXworks
-Before going to further steps, read Advanced Usage(latexmk) above and make sure a pdf file is generated successfully through the command(from the teminal).
+Before going to further steps, read Advanced Usage(latexmk) above and make sure a pdf file is generated successfully through the command(from the terminal).

 To use this image via TeXworks, adjusting typesetting is mandatory.